dabearddabeard/hawaii/README.md

 ### HHG and UB
 > :ballot_box_with_check: [DPS](https://www.militaryonesource.mil/moving-pcs/moving-personal-property/) <br>
-> :white_square_button: HHG and UB shipment has been submitted to the booking office `800-521-9959`.
+> :ballot_box_with_check: HHG and UB shipment has been submitted to the booking office `800-521-9959`.
+If application requires changes contact the local Transportation Office at FORT MEADE, `301-677-9639`. <br>
-> :white_square_button: If application requires changes contact the local Transportation Office at FORT MEADE, `301-677-9639`.
+> :white_square_button: receive an email indicating who your TSP is <br>

 ### POV
 > :ballot_box_with_check: Scheduled [FASTPASS appointment](https://www.pcsmypov.com/appointment/412526737906032024). <br>